ElaraLang/elara/specification/specification.typ

 Elara is a statically-typed multi-paradigm programming language targeting the JVM and based on the Hindley-Milner type system.
 It supports a succinct, Haskell-like syntax while preserving readability and ease of use.

-Elara focuses on the purely functional paradigm, but also supports Object Oriented programming and imperative programming.
+Elara focuses on the purely functional paradigm, with potential support for other paradigms in the future.

 Elara's notable features include:
 - Structural pattern matching with exhaustiveness checking
 - Type classes for polymorphism
-- Complete sound type inference with higher-kinded and higher-rank types
+- Complete sound type inference with (limited support for) higher-kinded and higher-rank types

 == Code Examples
 While all the following examples are syntactically correct, they may assume the existence of functions not provided in the examples in order to compile.